SanchezCom-net/AirKey-Project/README.md

 ❌ Incorrect: C:\Программы\Name
 ✅ Correct: C:\Programs\Name
 This is required to ensure the stability of all program features.
-Launching the Program (Background Mode)
+▶️Launching the Program (Background Mode)
 The program does not have a main window that pops up upon launch.
 It runs in the background.
 Look for the program icon in the System Tray (lower right corner of the screen, next to the clock).
 If you don't see the icon, click the small arrow to "Show hidden icons."